 - Always bring the bird to room temperature before cooking.

-- Roast heritage turkeys in a hot oven pre-heated to 425F-450F and cook until an internal thigh temperature of 140F-150F is reached.
+- Roast heritage turkeys in a hot oven preheated to 425F- 450F (allowing for a blast of higher temp to brown) and cook at 350 degrees until an internal thigh temperature of 140F-150F is reached.
 Don't let the tip of the thermometer touch the bone.

 - Cook any stuffing first and put inside the heritage turkey before roasting.
 Due to the reduced cooking time, stuffing won't become fully cooked.
 Alternatively, try adding a quartered orange, apple and/or pear inside the cavity instead of stuffing.